nick-orton/snpcc/README.md

 ## TODOs

-- Capital H/L changes volume for all clients
 - Refactoring
   - better use of asyncio. (use run)  Does API need to be an object?
   - better initializations of Singletons.